CimimUxMaio/simpleparsers/README.md

 > nil, err

 err.Error()
-> No match found for character with condition: "github.com/cimimuxmaio/simpleparsers.startsWithDigit" and input: "Hola mundo".
+> No match found that satisfies the condition: "github.com/cimimuxmaio/simpleparsers.startsWithDigit" with input: "Hola mundo".

 ```